paritytech/polkadot-stps/docs/methodology.md

 - Multiple Pachains (5, 10, 50, and 100).

 The network topologies consist of:
-- 5 nodes for each network (solo, para or relay).
+- 5 nodes for each network (solo, para and relay).
 - All nodes are spawn via k8 on bare metal instances.
 (ToDo: write machine specs)
 - Each node receives 20% of the transactions over its RPC endpoint.